zoom/rtms-samples/boilerplate/working_python/README.md

 1. The server listens for webhook events from Zoom
 2. When RTMS starts, it establishes WebSocket connections to Zoom's signaling and media servers
-3. Audio data is received through the media WebSocket connection
+3. Audio, Video and Transcript data is received through the media WebSocket connection
-4. The raw audio data is printed to the console in hexadecimal format
+4. The audio/video/transcript msg type is printed to the console

 ## Notes

-- This is a basic example that prints the raw audio data.
+- This is a basic example that checks the msg type and prints the data type received.
 In a production environment, you would typically process or save this data.
 - The server handles both signaling and media WebSocket connections
 - Keep-alive messages are automatically responded to maintain the connection